Inwave/Exceptions_Algorithm/README.md

 # Exceptions_Algorithm
-Algortihm handling some of the wrong alerts of the easi-nop algorithm
+This algorithm handles some of the false positives alerts from the Easinop algorithm, which aims to reduce the number of misclassifications in shoplifting situations at store checkouts.

 Currently, the tracker operates as a **single-object tracker** per target class.
 It estimates motion based on the smoothed trajectory of bounding box centers.
+The tracker focuses on the alerts that can be raised because of scanner, plastic_bags or rag movement in the 'scanning area' or the 'drop-off area'.
 This version does not perform multi-object identity tracking, which could be planned for future development.
-A persistent object watcher has been implemented.
+A **persistent object watcher** is also implemented, focusing on the alerts that can be raised because of scaling operation in the 'scaling area' by the POS operator.

 ---

 ## Objectives

 - Filter object detections based on:
   - Target classes of interest.
   - Regions of Interest (ROIs) corresponding to specific operational zones.
 - Track the motion of detected objects over time.
 - Detect and confirm significant movement events.
+- Detect scaling operations of products that can raise a false alert, using mask similarities and YOLO model.
 - Provide visual feedback for debugging and validation purposes.

 ---